astrio-ai/l2m/README.md

 Welcome to **Legacy2Modern (L2M)**, an open-source engine for transforming legacy source code into modern, maintainable software.

-L2M specializes in **intelligent transpilation** of legacy languages (starting with COBOL) into modern languages like Python.
+L2M specializes in **intelligent transpilation** of legacy languages (starting with COBOL) and **website modernization** into modern frameworks.
 It combines the precision of AST-based parsing with the flexibility of template-driven code generation, optionally augmented by Large Language Models (LLMs).

-Whether you're modernizing COBOL business systems, migrating legacy applications to the cloud, or transforming decades-old enterprise code — L2M is built to help you do it **safely**, **accurately**, and **transparently**.
+Whether you're modernizing COBOL business systems, migrating legacy websites to React/Next.js/Astro, or transforming decades-old enterprise code — L2M is built to help you do it **safely**, **accurately**, and **transparently**.

 ## ✨ Features

 * 🔄 **COBOL to Python Transpilation**
   Translate COBOL programs into modern Python code with multiple transpilation approaches.

+* 🌐 **Legacy Website Modernization**
+  Transform HTML + Bootstrap + jQuery + PHP websites into modern React, Next.js, or Astro applications.

 * 🖥️ **Modern CLI Interface**
   Beautiful, interactive command-line interface with natural language commands and AI-powered analysis.